kyegomez/Ocean/README.md

 - **A small example**: If you search your photos for "famous bridge in San Francisco".
 By embedding this query and comparing it to the embeddings of your photos and their metadata - it should return photos of the Golden Gate Bridge.

 Embeddings databases (also known as **vector databases**) store embeddings and allow you to search by nearest neighbors rather than by substrings like a traditional database.
 By default, Ocean uses [ImageBind](https://github.com/facebookresearch/ImageBind) to embed for you but you can also use OpenAI embeddings, Cohere (multilingual) embeddings, or your own.

+## Roadmap 🗺️

+- [ ] Integrate the new 3 loss functions (conditional, cross-modal, and unimodality)
+- [ ] Integrate ImageBind model to embed images, text, and audio as a native embedder
+- [ ] Implement a method to choose query algorithm: `query([vectors], search_algorithm="knn")`
+- [ ] Implement shapeless and polymorphic support
+- [ ] Explore the integration of database worker agents that manage the embedding, tokenization, and indexation (like a swarm)
+- [ ] Implement an endless context length embedding model
+- [ ] Enable running the ImageBind embedding model offline in a database repository
+- [ ] Allow users to choose modality in the upsert method
+- [ ] Deploy ImageBind as an API and increase context length

 ## Get involved at Agora